saturneric/GpgFrontend/manual/basic-concepts.md

 # Basic Concepts

 If you don't know GPG, or PGP, you may need to learn some basic concepts here before using Gpg Frontend.
 This reduces the chance of you making mistakes, such as distributing your private key to the world.

 ## The most basic concepts you must know

-First, you need to generate a key pair, which you can imagine as a key ring.
-Each key pair has at least two keys, a public key and a corresponding private key.
-These two keys form a key pair.
-There can also be multiple public keys and their (one-to-one correspondence) private keys in a key pair, which will be described later.
-The public key can be released to the outside world.
-Others can use your public key to encrypt the information they want to give you.
-The private key is kept by yourself.
-If it is leaked, your encryption will no longer be meaningful.
+To begin using GPG, you must first generate a key pair, which can be thought of as a key ring.
+Each key pair includes at least two keys: a public key and a corresponding private key.
+Together, these keys form a key pair.
+It is possible for a key pair to include multiple public keys and their corresponding private keys, but this will be explained later.

+The public key can be shared with others, allowing them to encrypt information they wish to send to you.
+The private key must be kept secure, as its disclosure would render your encryption ineffective.

-What you need to know is that the public key is used to encrypt information, and the ciphertext encrypted by others using the public key you released is guaranteed to be decrypted only by the corresponding private key of your key pair.
+It is important to understand that the public key is used for encryption and that any ciphertext encrypted using your public key can only be decrypted using the corresponding private key of your key pair.
+This process relies on cryptographic principles and is trustworthy unless your private key is known to someone else.
+The reverse process is also valid: you can encrypt a message using your private key and someone else can decrypt it using your public key.
+This process establishes a mechanism for signing and verifying information.
-This process involves some The principle of cryptography, you can trust this process unless no one knows your private key except you.
-The reverse of this process is also valid, you can encrypt a message with your private key, and someone else decrypts the message with your public key.
-The significance of this inverse process is that if the person using the public key cannot normally decrypt a message encrypted with the private key, then it is certain that the message does not come from the person who owns the private key corresponding to the public key. .
-This process can also be trusted.
-It can be seen that this reverse process establishes a process of signing and then verifying.
-Information encrypted with the private key can be seen as a signature.
-Others can use the public key to verify that the signature is valid.
+Information encrypted with the private key can be considered a signature, and others can use the public key to verify that the signature is valid.

-If you just want to use the tool, you don't need to understand the cryptography behind it, you just need to remember the above.
+For most users, it is not necessary to understand the cryptography behind GPG, but it is helpful to remember the basic principles described above.
+For those interested in learning more, further reading is recommended.

-If you want to know more, you can read on.

 ## Multiple pairs of public and private keys in a key pair

-In a key pair, there is at least one pair of public key and private key, but there is no limit to the maximum number of pairs.
-You can generate another pair of public and private keys (we call them subkeys), and then add them to the key pair, but it is worth noting that the newly added public and private key pairs are the same as the first pair.
-Pairs have a public key and private key (which we call the primary key) pair associated.
+In a key pair, there is always at least one public-private key pair, but there is no limit to the maximum number of pairs.
+It is possible to generate additional pairs of public and private subkeys and add them to the key pair.
+However, it should be noted that the newly added subkeys are identical to the original pair, as each pair consists of one public key and one private key, which we refer to as the primary key pair.

-You can specify which process a subkey pair is used for.
-For example, the first key pair is used for encryption and decryption, the second key pair is used for signing and verification, or the third key pair can be used for encryption and decryption.
-Used to do the above two key pairs at the same time.
-Please specify these things when generating the subkey.
+Users can specify the purpose of each subkey pair.
+For instance, the first key pair can be used for encryption and decryption, the second for signing and verification, and the third for both encryption/decryption and signing/verification.
+It is important to specify the intended usage when generating subkeys.

-The master key is automatically generated when the key pair is generated, and the subkey can be added by the user at will.
+The master key is automatically generated when the key pair is created, and users can add subkeys as needed.

-When generating the master key or subkey, you can choose some algorithms such as RSA, DSA, etc. You do not need to understand the specific principles of these.
-You just need to know that subkeys generated by certain algorithms cannot perform certain processes (such as encryption and decryption), but can only perform certain processes (such as signing and verification).
-It is worth mentioning that for RSA, you can choose the key length when using the algorithm, you can think that the key
+When generating the master key or subkeys, users can select algorithms such as RSA or DSA.
+It is not necessary to understand the underlying principles of these algorithms.
+However, it is important to note that subkeys generated by certain algorithms may only perform specific processes, such as signing and verification, and cannot perform others, such as encryption and decryption.
+Additionally, for RSA, users can choose the key length when using the algorithm.

 ## The first pair of public and private keys in a key pair (primary key)

-The first pair of public and private keys (master key) in a key pair is very critical, because subsequent public and private keys (sub-keys) are linked to them, you can think that if someone else gets yours Master key (including public and private key information), he can generate sub-keys based on the information of the master key, and then he can use the sub-keys he generated to impersonate you and communicate with others.
+The initial public-private key pair (master key) in a key pair is crucial, as all subsequent sub-keys are linked to it.
+If someone were to obtain the master key (including both the public and private key information), they could generate sub-keys based on that information and use them to impersonate the key owner and communicate with others.

-Therefore, the private key of the master key (the public key can be released to others) must not be leaked.
-The disclosure of its private key means that the entire key pair is no longer safe and must be stopped immediately.
+Therefore, it is essential that the private key of the master key is kept confidential, while the public key can be shared with others.
+If the private key of the master key is compromised, it renders the entire key pair vulnerable and must be immediately discontinued.